 - The inverted content index,

 - The page importance scores database, and;

 - the inverted anchor text index.

-The inverted content index may first return a set of pages containing the query terms used, and the query processor send the same query to the inverted anchor text index to find another set of pages satisfying the query.
-It is possible for a document to appear in both sets of documents.
+The inverted content index may first return a set of pages containing the query terms used, and the query processor sends the same query to the inverted anchor text index to find another set of pages satisfying the query.
+A document can appear in both sets of documents.

 The two sets are sent to page importance scores database and ordered according to their page importance scores and possibly their query dependent relevance scores.